Would you buy a $2,000 online video that shows you how to whiten your teeth within 24 hours and keep them sparkling for life?

 Newbies still building their portfolio usually charge from $100 per web page.
 Experienced copywriters charge between $300 to over $1,000 for a web page.

 Look through the copywriter’s portfolio and read reviews from past clients they’ve worked with.
 Prioritize specialized copywriters who have experience writing for your specific niche.
 They’ll cost more but the results will be worth it.
+This article contains tips on setting website copywriting rates.

-Hopefully, we’ve answered the question of what is website copywriting.
 Your website is the first introduction many visitors have with your brand.
 Hiring the right website copywriter could be the difference in high sales volume or poor conversion rates.
 The content has to explain who you are and your value to your audience while driving conversion.